 Students may add a course without special permission no later than one week after the semester has begun.
-If a student wishes to add a course after one week, written permission must be obtained from both the instructor and the appropriate department head.
+If a student wishes to add a course after one week, written permission must be obtained from the director of graduate programs.